Russ Harvey Consulting - Computer and Internet Services

 Check the network connection on your computer.
 This connects other computers in your network as well as providing access to the Internet via your ISP.

-Whichever you're using, there is likely a router involved, whether it is your home network or a public network such as at a coffee shop or a business network, or a community wireless network).
+Whichever you're using, there is likely a router involved, whether it is your home network, a public WiFi network (a coffee shop), a business network or a community wireless network.

-If you're not using your own network, you'll need to speak to the person responsible for that network for details on how to fix any issues.
+If you're not using your own network, you cannot fix network issues yourself.
+You'll need to speak to the person responsible for third-party networks to fix any issues.

 Wireless Settings